Racial and Religious Tolerance Act 2001: Provisions

-(c) in making or publishing a fair and accurate report of any event or matter of public interest.

 Complaints

 Satanism

 In 2003, Olivia Watts charged the mayor of the City of Casey, Victoria, Rob Wilson, alleging violation of the Act after he issued a press release in June of that year titled "Satanic cult out to take over Casey", in which Watts was mentioned by name.

 During a hearing on 12 August 2004, in the Victorian Civil and Administrative Tribunal, Watts said that after the press release, she suffered vandalism to her property and an assault at her home, in addition to general "hatred, contempt and revulsion".

 On 13 August, it was revealed in tribunal that the matter had been settled overnight, and Wilson read a statement acknowledging that Watts was not a Satanist and expressing "regret for any hurt felt by Ms Watts in consequence of his press release".

 Catch the Fire Ministries

-In 2004, the Islamic Council of Victoria laid a complaint under the Act alleging vilification of Muslims about the preaching by two Christian pastors.
+In 2004, the Islamic Council of Victoria laid a complaint under the act alleging vilification of Muslims about the preaching by two Christian pastors.
 One was Daniel Scot, a man who had fled Pakistan when a charge of blasphemy was made against him there.
 The other was Danny Nalliah.
 Both made controversial remarks about Islam at a seminar held in Queensland in March 2002.
 It was alleged that Scot claimed that Muslims were terrorists who wanted to take over Australia, and that those who didn't weren't true Muslims.

 On 17 December 2004, the Victorian Civil and Administrative Tribunal (VCAT) ruled that Nalliah, Scot and the Christian group Catch the Fire Ministries had vilified Muslims at the seminar, and in a newsletter and website article authored by the group.
 Nalliah publicly condemned the verdict declaring that "We may have lost the battle, but the war is not over.
 The law has to be removed, there is no question."

 On 22 June 2005, VCAT Judge Michael Higgins ordered Nalliah and Scot to make a public apology for vilifying Muslims in newspaper advertisements with a value of $68,690.
 Nalliah and Scot refused, with Nalliah comparing the legislation to "sharia law", calling it a "a foul law" and "invalid", while Mr Scot stated that "You don't compromise truth for fear of jail".

 On 14 December 2006, the defendants took their case to the Victorian Court of Appeal, which overturned the VCAT decision.

 On 22 June 2007, the matter was resolved by mediation between the parties.
 VCAT published a statement agreed to by both parties which affirmed everyone's rights to "robustly debate religion including the right to criticise the religious belief of another, in a free, open and democratic society".